-Shortfin make sharks, also known as bonito sharks, can be found from Nova Scotia to the Gulf of Mexico.
-As with most sharks, chumming is an effective way to attract them.
-Effective methods for catching them include night fishing, drift fishing, and saltwater trolling
+Shortfin mako sharks, also known as bonito sharks or blue pointer, can be found from Nova Scotia to the Gulf of Mexico a long the East Coast of the United States.
+As with most sharks, chumming is an effective way to attract Shortfin mako sharks.
+Effective methods for catching these sharks include night fishing, drift fishing, and saltwater trolling

 How to identify Shortfin Mako Shark

 There are two common species of Shortfin Mako Shark, the Pacific Shortin Mako and Atlantic Shortfin Mako.
 They are similar in appearance.

 The shortfin mako shark is the fastest shark, swimming up to 45 mph.
 This shark is also known as the “blue pointer” or “bonito shark.”
 Shortfin makos stand out from other sharks because of their distinct coloring and protruding teeth.
 Their coloring on their backs ranges from vibrant blue to purple, while their sides are silver, and their abdomens are white.
 Their mouths and the underside of their snouts are also white.
 The shortfin mako shark’s teeth are very long and protrude from their mouths when their jaws are closed.
 Shortfins grow as long as 13 feet and can weigh up to 1200 pounds.